 Requests for changes to parking restrictions are dealt with in one of three ways.

-- Access driven amendments - minor alterations to accommodate changes to the Highway, new dropped kerbs and Disabled Persons Parking Bays.
+- Minor amendments - to accommodate changes to the Highway, new dropped kerbs and Disabled Persons Parking Bays.
+Including Formal consultation documents for Access Group 3 (Amendment 35).

 Locations for consideration are received from members of the public, parish councils, borough councillors, emergency services, other council services, and others.